mrdhnto/lw-client/README.md

 # LW Client

+Library Watcher is **self-hosted** — you run the server on your own machine over your local network.
-Library Watcher remote scanning CLI client.
-Connects to a Library Watcher server via WebSocket, receives scan commands, hashes files locally, and sends results back.
+This CLI client connects to that server via WebSocket, receives scan commands, hashes files locally, and sends results back.
+The client must be able to reach the server over your network.

 ## Installation